As a responsible employer we adhere to safe recruitment practice and all our employees are subject to the following recruitment checks:

-If you have finished full time education and have no employer reference we will accept a reference from a
+If you have finished full time education and have no employer reference we will accept a reference from:

-If the position requires a DBS check, references will be sought before the interview.
+If the position requires a DBS (formerly CRB) check, references will be sought before the interview.

 To protect the most vulnerable people in our community the following checks are also required for some positions.
 When necessary, these will be clearly identified on the advert and the person specification.

-If you apply for a job within our Children’s Services departments you will be required to account for any gaps in your employment history on your application.
+If you apply for a job within our children’s services department you will be required to account for any gaps in your employment history on your application.
 This is required before the interview.
 All of your previous employers may be contacted.